ismrmrd/ismrmrd/protocol/README.md

 Client/Server communication
 ---------------------------
-The client/server communication is intended to be done with regular tcp/ip sockets with continuous bidirectional commication.
+The client/server communication is intended to be done with regular tcp/ip sockets with continuous bidirectional communication.
 The recommended application configuration would be as outlined below:

 ```
       CLIENT                                              SERVER